 Researchers estimate that our ancient ancestors, the Stone Age hunters, probably consumed about 500mg of carnitine daily.
 They are thought to have consumed up to around 2 grams a day.
 The average individual in our current society takes in about 30-50 mg/day and strict vegetarians consume less than 10mg/daily (6).

 Carnitine helps muscle cells drive energy efficiently from fat metabolism.
 Up to 70% of the energy produced by muscle cells (including the heart) come from burning fats.
-Carnitine is the gate-keeper that allows fatty acids to pass into the mitochondrial furnace effectively (7, 8, 9).
+This nutrient acts as the gate-keeper that allows fatty acids to pass into the mitochondrial furnace effectively (7, 8, 9).

 Best Food Sources of Carnitine:

 Humans can synthesize around 25% of the carnitine production needed for optimal function from the amino acid lysine and other cofactors.
 The rest of the carnitine must come from the diet or in the form of supplements (10).
 Meat, fish, milk, eggs, raw cheese and other animal products are the best natural sources.
 Mutton and lamb are especially high in carnitine.

 Mothers milk is extremely high in this nutrient.
 This makes great biological sense because newborns are at first incapable of producing it on their own (11).
 Plant foods contain very little carnitine.
 Avocados and tempeh are the richest plant foods containing about 2mg per serving.